-BU is a diverse and vibrant community of 19,829 students and on average 1,573 staff (during the 2016/17 academic year).
+BU is a diverse and vibrant community of 19,016 students (including at partner colleges) and on average 1,576 staff (during the 2017/18 academic year).
 Through our Fusion vision, we bring together research, education and practice and aim to provide a truly outstanding student experience.

 To do this, we need to offer a very high standard of academic provision alongside exceptional facilities, resources, buildings and digital systems – all at the best value for money.